off-path/Rootkit/README.md

 ### 4. Module Persistence
 - Ensures the module remains persistent across reboots, maintaining continuous functionality without manual intervention.

+### 4. Module Persistence
+- Ensures the module remains persistent across reboots, maintaining continuous functionality without manual intervention.

+### 5. Revershell

+- Automatically launch a reverse shell to a specific IP, when the connection is lost, the reverse shell restarts itself guaranteeing access to the machine (remember to change your IP in the payload entered in revshell.sh)
 ---

 ## Compilation and Usage